Bug report #12749

 @qgsfunction(args='auto', group='Custom', attrs=True)

 Unconditionally loading all attribute values when a user defined function is used in an expression might be a regression for some people with large layers, many attributes and a function that does not use the attribute values at all.

-#13 Updated by Giovanni Manghi about 1 year ago
+#13 Updated by Giovanni Manghi over 1 year ago